OniremE/OniremE/README.md

 📧 Email: enrrique448@gmail.com

 Thanks for checking out my GitHub profile!
 I hope you find something cool here.
-If you have any questions or just want to say hi, feel free to drop me an email.
+If you have any question or just want to say hi, feel free to drop me an email.
 Have an awesome day!